miltondsantos/TimeSeries_ARIMA_Prophet_LLM/README.md

 ## Prophet

-A traditional approach to checking its results, a.k.a.
-ARIMA, attacks one type of series called temporal series, which is not stationary.
+A traditional approach to time series is the, a.k.a.
+ARIMA, based on autoregressive and mobile averages and an integrator factor to not stationary series.
+Instead, I will use the library Prophet [1], which analyzes time series through Machine Learning.

 ### 2.1) Introduction